Amanda Addams Auctions

 Youngs

-Items from a local church including pews and chairs will be a highlight of Young’s Auctions latest sale from 9.30am Friday June 20 at 229 Camberwell Road, East Hawthorn.
+A comprehensive selection of quality wines and porcelain are among the highlights of Young’s Auctions latest weekly sale from 9.30am Friday August 22 at 229 Camberwell Road, East Hawthorn.

 Read Full Review